jakebilbe/MyCMDR/README.md

 **MyCMDR** is a Companion Application for  **Elite: Dangerous** that runs on your PC, it creates a local Web Server for your Devices *(Mobile Phone, Tablet, Laptop, TV, etc)* to connect to and display data from your Journal Log files.
 The best thing about **MyCMDR** is that it's Open Source allowing anyone to edit what it displays, how it displays it and the most important thing, that it runs on any device with a WebBrowser.

 ## How it Works
 Using **Node.JS** as the base Framework, it utilizes **Express** to create a local Web Server that you can connect to with any device that has Internet Capabilities.
-The main application reads your Journal Logs, indexing the last entry it read and passing that Data to a custom Class file that holds all of your CMDR Information.
-It then uses **Socket.io** to pass this Class file onto the **Client** that is connected, it will only send data *IF* a **Client** is connected.
+The main application reads your Journal Logs, indexing the last entry it reads and passing that Data to an array that holds all of your CMDR Information.
+It then uses **Socket.io** to pass this array onto the **Client** that is connected, it will only send data *IF* a **Client** is connected and *IF* there is new information.

-The **Client** then takes this information and displays it on-screen, so the majority of the work is done by your PC helping it to feel quick and smooth on your Device.
+The **Client** then takes this information and stores it in another array that is local, you can then utilize addons (made by myself or others) to display this data in different ways.
+The majority of the work is done by your PC helping it to feel quick and smooth on your Device.

 ## Getting Started
 ### Users